 As an expat kid, you take your big house for granted, your international school as a given and of course, assume that it is normal for all your friends to speak several languages.
-Then you grow up and you realize that this is a classic case of living in an expat bubble.
+Then you grow up and you realize that this is a classic case of living in an expat bubble through the world of global mobility.

 I was born in Denmark but moved to Belgium at the age of three when my parents were sent on expat assignment by their company.
 The move itself is a blur as I was so young when it happened, but I remember being very excited about a new adventure.
 We moved to a beautiful (large!) house in a suburb of Brussels and was enrolled in an international school shortly after arrival.
 I quickly made friends and adapted to life in a new country.